phdesign/flickr-rsync/README.md

 * List duplicate files
 * Use checksum matching to avoid uploading duplicate files
 * Multi-threading - is it needed?
-* Use search to make a filtered lokup faster, is this even possible?
 * Webpage for successful Flickr login
 * Optimise - why does sort files seem to run faster?!
 * Fix duplicate albums issue
 * Why does it make 3 api calls for every photo in --list-only --list-sort mode?
-* --include and --exclude should only work on filenames not paths
 * --mirror.
 Yep, delete photos from target, but don't make it easy